-In compliance with the Revised Securities Regulation Code Rule 68, we are stating that the Bank has 10,709 stockholders owning 100 or more shares each RIWDN capital stock as of December 31, 2022.
+In compliance with the Revised Securities Regulation Code Rule 68, we are stating that the Bank has 10,709 stockholders owning 100 or more shares each of the Bank's capital stock as of December 31, 2022.

 By: Romualdo V. Murcia III